cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 [^bishop]: Bishop, Christopher M. Pattern recognition and machine learning by Christopher M. Bishop.
 Springer Science+ Business Media, LLC, 2006.

 [^robinson]: Robinson, Joan.
 "What are the questions?."
 What are the Questions and Other Essays.
 Routledge, 2016.
 2-32.

+[^Ivchenko]: Ivchenko, G. I., and S. A. Honov.
+"On the jaccard similarity test."
+Journal of Mathematical Sciences 88 (1998): 789-794.